lumenTrack™

-Versatile and scalable smart building technology that enables easier lighting control retrofits with no new wires and/or line-of-sight needed...
+Versatile and scalable smart building technology which enables easier lighting control retrofits with no new wires and/or line-of-sight needed...

-simpler/quicker installation (requires no new wires/no line-of-sight) and works with all lighting types (LED, Fluorescent, CFL, HID, etc.)
+• Siimpler/quicker installation (requires no new wires/no line-of-sight) and works with all lighting types (LED, fluorescent, CFL, HID, etc.).

-low upfront investment, so quicker paybacks (<2 years ROI in most common building installations)
+• Low upfront investment, allowing for quicker paybacks (<2 years ROI in most common building installations).

-Some facts based on EIA's Commercial Building Energy Consumption Survey (CBECS 2012)
+Why lumenTrack(based on EIA's Commercial Building Energy Consumption Survey, CBECS 2012)

-In 2018, the United States was estimated to have about 5.9 million commercial buildings, totaling about 96.4 billion square feet of floorspace, where energy consumption in these buildings was calculated at 6.8 quadrillion British Thermal Units (BTUs).
+• In 2018, the United States was estimated to have about 5.9 million commercial buildings, totaling about 96.4 billion square feet of floorspace, where energy consumption in these buildings was calculated at 6.8 quadrillion British Thermal Units (BTUs), or equivalently 2 trillion kWh.
 As applicable to building type (principal end function), warehouse and storage buildings, followed by office buildings, were at the top of the list, and they accounted for the highest amount of floorspace (square footage) being used.
 Office buildings were considered the highest energy consumer (per square foot) when compared to any other type of U.S. commercial building.

 Some examples (estimated energy savings):